When to Start Antiretroviral Therapy

 - Certain HIV-related illnesses and coinfections

-- Early HIV infection
+- Recent HIV infection

 All pregnant women with HIV should take HIV medicines to prevent mother-to-child transmission of HIV.
 The HIV medicines will also protect the health of the pregnant woman.